Insights

 commentary

-Conservation Imperatives: a map of safe havens harboring rare and threatened species
+Conservation Imperatives: the last remaining habitats harboring rare and threatened species

 Global biodiversity study identifies over 16,000 unprotected sites harboring rare and threatened species in need of immediate protection.